infraspecdev/infraspec.dev/content/blog/rpi-netboot-deep-dive.md

 echo "192.168.XX.XX:/tftpboot/<MAC_ADDRESS>  /boot  nfs  defaults,vers=4.1,proto=tcp 0 0" | sudo tee -a /nfs/<MAC_ADDRESS>/etc/fstab
 ```

 Configuring the `/etc/fstab` file for the PXE client is essential to ensure that the client mounts the necessary file systems correctly during the boot process.
-Replace `192.168.XX.XX` with the IP address of PXE server.

 #### Export the root file system created earlier, and the TFTP boot folder